maxchuquimia/Auth0.swift/README.md

-# Auth0toSPM
+# Auth0.swift as a Swift Package

-This is a special fork of Auth0.swift that (theoretically) supports Swift Package Manager 🎉😬 I say "theoretically" because I've only tested the iOS version in a real project (I was able to log in and get tokens etc, but definitely need to test everything else properly)
+This is a special fork of [Auth0.swift](https://github.com/auth0/Auth0.swift) that (theoretically) supports Swift Package Manager 🎉😬

+I say "theoretically" because so far I've only tested the iOS version in a real project (I was able to log in and get tokens etc, but definitely need to test everything else properly)

 ## Why?
 Because Auth0 is _that_ dependency that is stopping us from moving to the Swift Package Manager